Saldenisov/SK-Ana/EXPLANATION.md

 **On Spectra (S):**
 - **Non-negativity** (S ≥ 0): Physical constraint
+  - **Global**: All spectra constrained to be positive
+  - **Per-component**: Individual control for each spectrum
+    - Enables mixed positive/negative spectra
+    - Useful for difference spectra and DAS analysis
+    - Example: S₁, S₂, S₃ > 0; S₄ unconstrained (can be negative)
 - **Unimodality**: Each spectrum has single peak
 - **Normalization**:
   - max(S) = 1 (intensity)